All Episodes

 And next thing you know, the apes are trashing San Francisco and they're waiting there to take over the planet.

-And this is how it's gonna go.
+And this is how it's going to go.

-Uh and next thing you know, we're gonna be uh someone should do a m movie of it, Rise of the Planet of the Cows, Rise of the Planet of the Cows, and how it all started as just a well-meaning liberal environmental program to reduce global warming and save the planet by having cows that do not emit methane, and next thing you know, the non-flatulent cows are running the place.
+And next thing you know, we're going to be, someone should do a movie of it, Rise of the Planet of the Cows, Rise of the Planet of the Cows, and how it all started as just a well-meaning, liberal, environmental program to reduce global warming and save the planet by having cows that do not emit methane.

-But if you've got a genetically modified cow that cannot even break wind, which let's face it is all the cow has to do.
+But if you've got a genetically modified cow that cannot even break wind, which let's face it, is all the cow has to do.

 Cow's just standing there in the pasture all day.

-He's got uh she's got flies flapping around her rudders, flapping around her tail.
+She's got flies flapping around her rudders, flapping around her tail.

 There's nothing to do but break wind.